Most interesting landmarks of Sweden

 - Varberg radio station – Halland.
 Impressive historical radio station with six 127 m high steel towers.
 Constructed in 1922 – 1924, the only large radio transmitting station from the age of pre-electronic technology.

-Described wonders of Sweden
+Described landmarks of Sweden

 Sweden is prosperous country with rich natural and cultural heritage.